GabrielLindelof/master_thesis_ukraine_invasion/README.md

 Python script that was run on a cloud computing cluster to estimate the emotions of tweets using Roberta.

 ### estimate_primary_emotions.py
-Python script that was run on a cloud computing cluster to count words associated with each of 8 primary emotion.
+Python script that was run on a cloud computing cluster to count words associated with each of 8 primary emotions.

 ### fit_topic_model.py
 Python script that was run on a cloud computing cluster to fit the BERTopic model on 1 million tweets.